Last April, 33 people were killed in a bus crash in Nueva Ecija.

-Iloilo City is home to “the longest dedicated… bike lane in the country along a major thoroughfare,” says Paulo Alcazaren.
+Iloilo City is home to “the longest dedicated… bike lane in the country along a major thoroughfare,” says Paulo Alcazaren in a Facebook post.
 The landscape architect designed the four-kilometer protected bike lane on Aquino Avenue.

 The maximum speed limit on the avenue is 60 kilometers per hour (kph).
 However, it is not enforced; cars, trucks, vans, and motorcycles all hurtle down the avenue’s 10 lanes.